Optimal Stopping via Randomized Neural Networks: Convergence of the randomized fitted Q-iteration (RFQI)

 \begin{proof} First, let us recall \cite[Theorem 3]{Tsitsiklis2001Regression}, which states that for $0 <\kappa < 1$ the contraction factor of $\Pi^K H$, we have

 Now remark that since $\Pi^K$ is a non-expansion and $H$ a contraction with factor $\alpha$, we have $\kappa \leq \alpha < 1$.
 Therefore, for every $K$ we have

-Finally, we remark that Theorem \ref{thm: convergence of projection} holds equivalently for the norm $\lVert \cdot \rVert_\pi$, since the universal approximation theorem can equivalently be applied for functions with the combined input $(x,n)$.
-Hence, the right hand side of \eqref{equ:proof thm conv RL 1} converges to $0$ $\tilde{\P}$-a.s. as $K \to \infty$. \end{proof}
+Finally, we remark that Theorem \ref{thm: convergence of projection} holds equivalently for the norm $\lVert \cdot \rVert_\pi$, since the universal approximation theorem can equivalently be applied to the functions with the combined input $(x,n)$.
+Hence, the right hand side of \eqref{equ:proof thm conv RL 1} converges to $0$ $\tilde{\mathbb{P}}$-a.s. as $K \to \infty$. \end{proof}

 We recall that the weight vectors $\hat{\theta}_{K,m}^i$ are random variables since they depend on the $m$ sampled trajectories of $X$.